YiouZuo/Portfolio/NYC-hexagon-outlier-detection/README.md

 3. Compare each hexagon's footfall with the average of its neighbours

-(Tobe added: 4.
-Run a clustering to detect any outlier)
+4. Run a clustering to detect any outlier